Konstantinos-KK/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside. ......................

 **a.
 Is there computation in your device?
 Where is it?
-What do you think is happening inside the "computer?"** he mouse uses a photocell ([light sensor exact model](http://www.instant-sys.com/uploads/pdf/norm/A601BS_en.pdf)) to detect changes in the reflected light from the LED pointing downwards.
-Based on these changes it can send the correct signal to the pc without conveying it to other portions of the device.
+What do you think is happening inside the "computer?"** The mouse uses a photocell ([light sensor A601BS](http://www.instant-sys.com/uploads/pdf/norm/A601BS_en.pdf)) to detect changes in the reflected light from the LED pointing downwards, on the surface that has contact with the mouse.
+A digital signal processor is included in the chip and it is used to compute the change between images that show a movement.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?** Every computer mouse needs to be able to detect the direction of movement and adjust it to the screen.
-T
+A CMOS image sensor is used to detect the reflected light from the backlight LED.
+Based on the image changes it can send the correct signal to the pc without conveying it to other portions of the device.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?** The device uses a usb cable to connect to the computer.
 The usb cable has an output of approximately 5V (5.15V).
 The usb has a DC voltage which is regulated using resistors to prevent the LEDs from burning.
-Capacitors are also used to stabilize the input voltage and debounce the circuit.
+Capacitors are also used in the A601BS chip and externally, to stabilize the input voltage and debounce the circuit.

 **d.
 Is information stored in your device?
 Where?
-How?** The optical sensor chip (photocell) stores ....................
+How?** The optical sensor chip (photocell) stores images and compares the new state with the previous state to detect the change in the images and thus direction and magnitude of movement.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.